Masters Tournament: 1980s–2000s

 Augusta National chairman Billy Payne himself made headlines in April 2010 when he commented at the annual pre-Masters press conference on Tiger Woods' off-the-course behavior.
 "It's not simply the degree of his conduct that is so egregious here," Payne said, in his opening speech.
 "It is the fact he disappointed all of us and more importantly our kids and grandkids."

 In 2003, Mike Weir became the first Canadian to win a men's major championship and the first left-hander to win the Masters when he defeated Len Mattiace in a playoff.
 The following year another left-hander, Phil Mickelson, won his first major championship by making a birdie on the final hole to beat Ernie Els by a stroke.
 Mickelson also won the tournament in 2006 and 2010.
 In 2011, unheralded South African Charl Schwartzel birdied the final four holes to win by two strokes.
 In 2012, Bubba Watson won the tournament on the second playoff hole over Louis Oosthuizen.
 In 2013 Adam Scott won the Masters in a playoff over 2009 champion Ángel Cabrera, making him the first Australian to win the tournament.
 Watson won the 2014 Masters by three strokes over Jordan Spieth and Jonas Blixt, his second Masters title in three years and the sixth for a left-hander in 12 years.
 In 2015, Spieth would become the second-youngest winner (behind Woods) in just his second Masters, equaling Woods' 72-hole scoring record.
 In 2017, Sergio García beat Justin Rose in a playoff for his long-awaited first major title.
 In 2019, Tiger Woods captured his fifth Masters, his first win at Augusta National in 14 years and his first major title since 2008.

+In 2009, the price for a four-day badge rose to $200; it hit $250 in 2012, and $325 in 2015.

-The 2020 Masters Tournament, originally scheduled to be played April 9–12, was postponed until November due to the ongoing coronavirus outbreak.
+The 2020 Masters Tournament, originally scheduled to be played April 9–12, was postponed until November due to the coronavirus outbreak.
 Dustin Johnson won the tournament by five strokes.

 In 2025, a monument in Augusta, Georgia was erected by artist Baruti Tucker to honor the black caddies at Augusta National Golf Club for the Masters Tournament.
 Rory McIlroy won the 2025 Masters and completed the sixth grand slam in a playoff over Justin Rose.
+The next year, McIlroy won again, becoming the fourth player to go back-to-back at the Masters.

+The price for a four-day badge to the Masters rose to $450 in 2023, and reached $525 for 2026.